Estimated reading time: 6 minutes

 Utilize a review workflow to increase quality.
 Using a standardized review process will ensure that all items are vetted in a similar matter.
 Have a step in the process for grammar, spelling, and syntax review, as well as content review by a subject matter expert.
 As an item progresses through the workflow, its development should be tracked, as workflow results also serve as validity documentation.

 Accept comments and suggestions from a variety of sources.
 It is not uncommon for each item reviewer to view an item through their distinctive lens.
-Having a diverse group of item reviewers stands to benefit your test takers, as they are likely to be diverse as well!
+Having a diverse group of item reviewers stands to benefit your test-takers, as they are likely to be diverse as well!

 Keep Your Items Organized: Categorize Them

 Identify items by content area.
 Creating a content hierarchy can also help you to organize your item bank and ensure that your test covers the relevant topics.
 Most often, we see content areas defined first by an analysis of the construct(s) being tested.
 In the event of a high school science test, this may include the evaluation of the content taught in class.
-For a high-stakes certification exam, this almost always includes a job-task analysis.
-Both methods produce what is called a test blue print, indicating how important various content areas are to the demonstration of knowledge in the areas being assessed.
+A high-stakes certification exam, almost always includes a job-task analysis.
+Both methods produce what is called a test blueprint, indicating how important various content areas are to the demonstration of knowledge in the areas being assessed.